euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Multi-threaded histogramming was made possible by having several threads running simultaneously, each working on a separate histogram, which implies the allocation of much more memory for output arrays.

-.. table:: Azimuthal integration time for a 4 Mpix image measured on two Xeon E5520 (2x 4-core hyperthreaded at 2.2 GHz) :label:`Cython`
+.. table:: Azimuthal integration time for a 4 Mpix image measured on two Xeon E5520 (2x 4-core hyper-threaded at 2.2 GHz) :label:`Cython`

    +----------------+----------------+
    | Implement.     | Exec. time (ms)|